Many yoga poses are named after animals and other things in the natural world that they…

-- Lift and straighten your legs while still holding onto your big toes to create a “V” shape.
+- Keep holding onto your big toes while you lift and straighten your legs to create a “V” shape.

 - Keep your inhales and exhales long, deep, and steady as you hold the pose for five to ten breaths.

-If you have trouble raising both legs at the same time, you may try a half variation of Balancing Bear by raising just one leg at a time.
+If you have trouble raising both legs at the same time, you may want to try a half variation of Balancing Bear by raising just one leg at a time.

 Merudandasana Follow-Up Poses

-Rest in Baddha Konasana, Sukhasana, or Balasana then follow-up Balancing Bear with Boat Pose to take advantage of the fire you awakened in your core and back.
+Rest in Baddha Konasana, Sukhasana, or Balasana and follow-up Balancing Bear with Boat Pose to take advantage of the fire you awakened in your core and back.

 From Dandasana, or Staff Pose, raise both legs at the same time as you balance on your sit bones.
-Reach your hands forward as your point your toes.
+Reach your hands forward as you point your toes.

 Keep your spine long and core engaged.
 If you cannot keep your legs straight, you may hold on to the back of your knees for support.